Attorney Jonathan R. Mani

 "I love making connections with people and that's what trying a case really is-making a connection with jurors and presenting a case in such a way that it's impactful but is also accurate to the evidence and comports with the law," he says.

 Mani carries his love of the law to the broader Charleston community by participating in school career days and mock trials.
-The firm has sponsored youth baseball and soccer teams and has participated in a community Christmas gift-card giveaway for client families.
+He was named to the Board of Directors of the Kanawha City Community Association.
+And the firm has sponsored youth baseball and soccer teams and has participated in a community Christmas gift-card giveaway for client families.

 Away from work, he is a fly-fishing enthusiast, and he also enjoys spending time with his family.

 "My family is the center of my life and is what drives me to be the best person and lawyer that I can be," he says.
 "I have two children and a wife I adore."